Big Creek Tennessee

 Mr. David ” Bully” Rhea worked as a stone mason on Milky Way Farms, helping to build all the neat, old, rock barns on the property.
 He built his summer cabin here at Big Creek, which included a living room, dining room, small kitchen, small bath, two small bedrooms (one of which is now a hallway) and an upstairs, which is one big room over the whole original floor plan.

-Behind the cabin was built another, smaller cabin (one room), where some of the farmhands lived.
+Behind the cabin sat another, smaller cabin, where some of the farmhands lived.
 This all took place somewhere between 1913-1915.
+I just love old time cabins, and this one has all the charm in the world.

-My step-grandfather, “The Judge” David Rhea, added a master bedroom and another bath to the “big house”, and moved his family there to live year-round when Papa was a child.
+My step-grandfather, “The Judge” David Rhea, added a master bedroom and another bath to the “big house”, and moved his family there to live year-round when Papa was a child, sometime in the 40’s.
 Papa grew up there with his parents, The Judge and Gran, and his older sister (Auntie Claire) and younger brother.

 When Papa and Madre married, we all moved to Big Creek.
 I was seven years old, and about to start second grade.
 Jimmie and I shared the upstairs and it made a marvelous bedroom for us.
 Gran lived there with us for a brief time, and then moved to North Carolina to live with her daughter, my Auntie Claire.
 We became a family of six when my brothers came to live with us.
 I spent my childhood exploring the woods around our place, swimming in Big Creek, hauling water from the spring down the road when the pipes froze, and experiencing total bliss.
 I loved my upbringing at Big Creek, and wouldn’t trade it for anything.